robbalmbra/RomBuilder/docker/README.md

 * LUNCH_VERSION - Defines the lunch build option; possible options include `user,userdebug and eng`.
 Default is userdebug.
 * CUSTOM_CCACHE_DIR -  Specifies alternative directory for ccache to save relevant files into for the build
 * MAGISK_IN_BUILD=0 - Specifies to not include magisk within the build.
 Default is enabled.
+* CCACHE_SIZE - Defines in gigabytes the size of ccache.
+Default is 70 gigabytes.

 **Other**